Arrow pointing to left

 7. Be transparent about billing and contracts

-8. Use a CRM to keep the communication straight
+8. Use a CRM or agency management software to keep the communication straight

 Keep everyone in sync with all customer data in a single place – your CRM